Smriti-ELigar/Real-Time-Chat-Application-using-WebSocket-API-in-AWS/README.md

-# 🧠 Real-Time Chat App with AWS WebSocket API
+# 🧠 LamdaLink : Real-Time Chat App with AWS WebSocket API

 This project demonstrates a real-time serverless chat application built using **AWS API Gateway (WebSocket)**, **Lambda**, and **DynamoDB**.